Tax Treaties

 How France Taxes Your Private Pension

 France treats UK private pension income as pension income (revenus de pension).
-It is added to your other income and taxed through the progressive income tax scale (barème progressif) after the standard 10% pension abatement.
+It is added to your other income and taxed through the progressive income tax scale (barème progressif) after the standard 10% pension allowance.

 Band Rate